 The biggest change in the way you drive an electric vehicle is how you slow the vehicle.

-The TX has a braking system that can take the energy normally lost as you slow down and use it to recharge the battery.
-To get the best range, make sure you select maximum regeneration every time you start the cab.
-Use this to slow down, only using the brake pedal to hold the cab stationary.
+TX and VN5 have a braking system that can take the energy normally lost as you slow down and use it to recharge the battery.
+To get the best range, make sure you select maximum regeneration every time you start the vehicle.
+Use this to slow down, only using the brake pedal to hold the vehicle stationary.

 If you’re using the brake pedal too often you’re wasting that energy, and wearing your brake pads faster than you need to.